isomerpages/nlb-biblioasia/_oct-2021/unravelling-the-mystery-of-ubins-german-girl-shrine.md

 This “haunted Barbie” of Pulau Ubin proved digital catnip to journalists, bloggers and ghost chasers.
 Following the cut-and-paste logic of online content creation, very few bothered to do much fact checking; through sheer repetition, the story recounted by the long-dead Uncle Foon Da to Chia in the 1930s had become the official version of the German girl tale.

 The Sinicisation of the original *datuk keramat* would soon be cemented in the structure itself.
 In 2015, a down-on-his-luck Singaporean businessman travelled to the Goh Hong Cheng Sern Temple in Batu Pahat, Johor, where monks told him to build a shrine for the deity on Ubin.[^32]  The wooden shrine was demolished and a slightly larger brick structure with granite cladding, a tiled roof and ceramic bamboo window bars was erected in its place.

+<div style="background-color: white;">After an extensive renovation in 2015, the 12-square-metre German girl shrine on Pulau Ubin is today a slightly larger brick structure with granite cladding, a tiled roof and ceramic bamboo window bars, 2021. <i>Courtesy of William L. Gibson.</i></div>

 A wooden sign above the entrance to the shrine has the words *Berlin Heiligtum* engraved on it, meaning “Berlin Sanctuary” in German, beneath the date 1896, a year mistaken for the commencement of World War I. A three-foot-tall (around 90 cm) statue of the German girl now sits on the altar beside the urn and the Barbie doll, a beatific smile on her face and a sprig of coffee berries grasped in her hand.